reactos/reactos/base/applications/network/telnet/doc/readme.txt

                               ----------------

-Since version 2.0, Console Telnet's new home page is http://www.musc.edu/~brannanp/telnet/ (DEAD_LINK).
+Since version 2.0, Console Telnet's new home page is https://web.archive.org/web/20010126035900/http://www.musc.edu/~brannanp/telnet/ .
 You can get the latest version from ftp://argeas.cs-net.gr/Telnet-Win32 (DEAD_LINK) or from the web page.
 Telnet is available as full project (sources included) or as binaries only.
 If you would like to help to the development check the /devel directory on the ftp